7 easy ways to help improve your finances this week

 Monday: Know your numbers

 Download a budget app to keep track of your income and expenses; bonus points if the app allows you to categorize the expenses.
-Next time you buy something, log the amount in the app.
+Every time you make a purchase, log the amount in the app.
 Do the same when you get paid.
 Or see if your credit card app offers a budgeting feature.
 Then, as you look back on your monthly bills, you can more easily identify where to cut back.

 Tuesday: Add 1%

 If you haven’t yet, make sure you’re taking advantage of your company’s 401(k) plan.
 Already are?
 Consider upping your contribution by just 1% to your retirement account.
-And if your company is matching your annual retirement contribution, confirm that you’re taking advantage of it to the fullest extent allowed. if your work doesn’t have the resources to adjust your accounts online or through an HR rep, take charge and set up an automatic bank transfer.
+If your company is matching your annual retirement contribution, confirm that you’re taking advantage of it to the fullest extent allowed.
 You can do the same with your savings account and try to add another percent each quarter.
-You won’t miss this amount now, but you’ll be very happy to see it grow over time.
+You likely won’t miss this amount now, but you’ll be very happy to see it grow over time.

 Resources for your well-being